 - EASA Part M

-Rules for the maintenance management of the aircraft, focusing on “engineering companies” known as “CAMO” who are responsible for the airworthiness of the aircraft.
+Rules for the continuing airworthiness of the aircraft and its parts.
+It includes maintenance and conditions for the persons involved in such a continuing airworthiness management.
+Its subpart G focuses on “engineering companies” known as “CAMO” who are responsible for the airworthiness of the aircraft.
 They monitor the aircraft, the engines, the components and plan the maintenance actions to ensure the aircraft is always “safe for flight”.

 - EASA Part 145